Sam-Ciber-Dev/invictaeria/README.md

-# Invictaeria — ESP32 Airplane Detection System
+# Invictaeria ESP32 Airplane Detection System

 ## Overview

 **Invictaeria** is an IoT system built with an ESP32 microcontroller that detects the nearest airplane in real time using the [OpenSky Network API](https://opensky-network.org/), displaying live flight data on an OLED screen.

-Developed as an academic project during the CTeSP in Cybersecurity at [ISTEC Porto](https://istec-porto.pt) (Instituto Superior de Tecnologias Avançadas do Porto), the system demonstrates practical skills in embedded systems, API integration, real-time data processing, and hardware prototyping.
+Developed as an academic project during the CTeSP in Cybersecurity at [ISTEC](https://istec-porto.pt)(Instituto Superior de Tecnologias Avançadas do Porto), the system demonstrates practical skills in embedded systems, API integration, real-time data processing, and hardware prototyping.

-Full technical reports are available in [Portuguese](docs/Invictaeria_Relatorio_PT.pdf) and [English](docs/Invictaeria_Report_ENG.pdf).

-## How It Works
+## How it works

+The device runs a continuous loop: connect to WiFi, determine its own location, query live air traffic data, calculate the nearest aircraft, and render the result on screen, refreshing automatically every 30 seconds.

+### WiFi connection

-1. **WiFi Connection** — The ESP32 connects to a configured WiFi network and displays a loading bar on the OLED during the connection process.
+The ESP32 connects to a configured WiFi network on boot.
+A loading bar is displayed on the OLED during the connection process, giving visual feedback before any data is fetched.

+### Geolocation

-2. **Geolocation** — The device determines its own geographic position using IP-based geolocation APIs.
+Once online, the device determines its own geographic position using IP-based geolocation APIs.
+This location is used as the centre point for all subsequent aircraft queries.

+### Aircraft detection

-3. **Aircraft Detection** — The system queries the OpenSky Network REST API for all aircraft within a configurable radius (~50 km) of the device's location.
+The system queries the OpenSky Network REST API for all aircraft currently within a configurable radius of approximately 50 km from the device's position.
+The response includes raw ADS-B data for every tracked aircraft in range.

+### Nearest aircraft calculation

-4. **Nearest Aircraft Calculation** — Using the Haversine formula, it calculates the distance to each aircraft and identifies the closest one.
+Using the Haversine formula, the device calculates the great-circle distance to each aircraft in the response and identifies the closest one.
+This ensures accurate distance calculation regardless of geographic position.

+### OLED display

-5. **OLED Display** — Flight data (ICAO24, callsign, latitude, longitude, altitude, velocity, distance, and ground status) is rendered on a 128×64 OLED screen, including a directional heading arrow.
+Flight data is rendered on a 128×64 OLED screen.
+Each refresh displays the ICAO24 identifier, callsign, latitude, longitude, altitude, velocity, distance, ground status, and a directional heading arrow indicating where the aircraft is relative to the device.

+### Auto-refresh

-6. **Auto-Refresh** — Data refreshes every 30 seconds with a countdown timer displayed on screen.
+Data refreshes every 30 seconds.
+A countdown timer is displayed on screen between refreshes so the user knows when the next update will occur.

 ## Hardware Components